treeform/urlly/README.md

 ## **func** `[]=`

-Sets a key in the uri.query.
+Sets a key in the url.query.
 If key is not there appends a new key-value pair at the end.

 ```nim
 func `[]=`(query: var seq[(string, string)]; key, value: string)